hylu-dev/hylu-blog/content/projects/pianotypes/index.md

 const hotkey = new HotkeyStore("C3");
 export default hotkey;
 ```
-Inside that store holds several method for a set keys onto the respective white and black keys of the piano.
-The following method I use multiple times to bind each layer keys to the desired piano scale.
+Inside that store holds several methods for matching hotkeys onto the respective white and black keys of the piano.
+The following method I use multiple times to bind each layer of keys to the desired piano scale.

 ```js
 /**